qazimsajjad/Machine-Learning-Course/README.md

 # Machine Learning (ML) Course

-This repository contains comprehensive resources, code implementations, and documentation for various digital image processing techniques and algorithms.
-It serves as a valuable resource for students, researchers, and professionals interested in the field of image processing.
+This repository is a comprehensive course on machine learning, covering essential topics and their implementations.
+The course is designed to provide both theoretical understanding and practical skills in various machine learning algorithms and techniques.
 ## Outlines

 ## Regression: